Our Water Challenge nutritionist Shelley McKenzie helps us understand what to expect when we give up caffeine!

-There are many reasons to have a short break (in our case at least 30 days) from caffeine,
+There are many reasons to have a short break (in our case at least 30 days) from caffeine.
+Here are some signs that it could be time to have a caffeine detox:

-- You no longer feel the effects of caffeine.
-I.e., it doesn’t give you an energy boost.
+- You are no longer feeling the effects of caffeine, for example, it doesn’t give you an energy boost like it used to.

 - Your intake has increased by one or more cups a day.